15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 This is a classic game in the USA.
 It can improve language skills.
 Kids ask for different fish trying to find a pair.

-• The game teaches = Skills for turn taking, helps kids practice giving away cards when asked (Many kids struggle with this), children learn to communicate with each other, and they learn the names of fish.
+• The game teaches = Skills for turn-taking, helps kids practice giving away cards when asked (Many kids struggle with this), and children learn to communicate with each other, and learn the names of fish.

 • Game length = 10 -15 min.